Configuring Regions and Locations based CAC

 14. Click on Phone1-1, change location to SJC-Location, click Save, and Reset.

-15. Repeat steps 10 – 11 for Phone1-2.
+15. Repeat steps 10 and 11 for Phone 1-2.

-17. Click on Phone2-1, change location to CHI-Location, click Save, and Reset.
+17. Click on Phone 2-1, change location to CHI-Location, click Save, and Reset.

-18. Repeat steps 13 – 14 for Phone2-2.
+18. Repeat steps 13 and 14 for Phone2-2.

-Not Enough Bandwidth
+Call Admission Control Not Enough Bandwidth